Evan-UHRING/Moonshot_Tank-Simulator/CanonDetails/CanonDetails.md

 ## Description

 Here is the details about the canon implemented in the the simulator.
-You can see which canon is used, what are its specifications and others.
+You can see  what are its specifications and others.
 For details about the project, read the [Functional Specifications](../FunctionalSpecifications.md).

 ## Canon description